 Skip to contents

 Estimates statistical network models using the exponential random graph modeling (ERGM) framework with extensions for dynamic/temporal models (STERGM).
+This is typically the first step in the network modeling pipeline, followed by netdx for model diagnostics and netsim for epidemic simulation.

 Usage